 2. “It gets you into the wrong mindset of what it takes to get a product off the ground”.

-This relies on the fact that the majority of us think that success depends on getting a product built, and that’s why we need to find a tech person (or entity) to get things done if we’re not capable (i.e. coding).
+This relies on the fact that the majority of us think that success depends on getting a product built.
+That’s why we need to find a tech person (or entity) to get things done if we’re not capable (i.e. coding).

 What’s the outcome of this digression?
-That, later down the road, any decent coder will be interested in joining a startup put together without code and whose early traction shows great potential — that’s somewhere they can make a big impact.
+That, later down the road, any decent coder will be interested in joining a startup put together without code.
+If early traction shows great potential — that’s somewhere they can make a big impact.

 3. “The founding team should wear every hat”.